3 Tips to Optimize Pre-emergence Weed Control

-Put extra effort into your preemergence program.Preemergence herbicides should always be part of a weed management strategy, but they will be more important than ever this season to take the pressure off postemergence applications.
-It’s essential to know which weeds are most troublesome in your fields so you can choose the most effective herbicides to control them.
+Put Extra Effort Into Your Pre-emergence Program.Pre-emergence herbicides should always be part of a weed management strategy because they help take the pressure off postemergence applications.
+Knowing which weeds are most troublesome in your fields is essential so you can select the most effective herbicides to control them.

 Choose products with multiple modes of action and layer residual products to extend control.
-I recommend Group 15 herbicides, along with PPO inhibitors and a metribuzin product, like Dimetric® Liquid herbicide, to get an effective burndown before planting.
+I recommend Group 15 herbicides along with PPO inhibitors and a metribuzin or atrazine product to get an effective burndown before planting.

-Don’t cut corners with applications.Whether you’re making a preemergence or postemergence application, you should pay extra attention to your spray practices.
+Don’t Cut Corners With Applications.Whether you’re making a pre-emergence or postemergence application, you should pay extra attention to your spray practices.
 If you plan to use older chemistries, making timely applications and matching herbicide rates to weed size is critical.
-Nozzle selection can make or break an herbicide application, so before you hit the field, be sure you’ve invested in appropriate nozzles based on the chemistry you’re using.
+Nozzle selection can make or break a herbicide application, so before you hit the field, be sure you’ve invested in appropriate nozzles based on the chemistry you’re using.

 Lowering your sprayer’s boom height can help reduce drift to keep more active ingredient on target.
 The University of Nebraska reports that when the boom height is doubled, for example, from 24 to 48 inches, the amount of drift increases 350% at 90 feet downwind.

-Contact your local WinField® United retailer to talk through your weed control options this season.
+Contact your local WinField United retailer to discuss your weed control options this season.